President Trump To Be Impeached? Professor Allan Lichtman Predicted Trump’s Win, Now Predicts Impeachment

-When it comes to predicting Donald Trump’s impeachment, Allan Lichtman, the professor from American University who also famously predicted that Trump would become president last year, has always been regarded as a reliable authority.
+When it comes to predicting Donald Trump’s impeachment, who better than Allan Lichtman, the professor from American University who also famously predicted that Trump would become president last year?
 When Professor Lichtman predicted that Donald Trump would become president, he did so by using a formula which has also accurately seen the prediction of eight previous presidents.
 It is this which makes Allan Lichtman extremely certain about the fact that President Trump will ultimately end up being impeached.

 Curiously, one of the people who really seemed to care about Professor Lichtman’s prediction that Donald Trump would become president was Trump himself.
 However, President Trump has managed to either overlook or completely ignore Allan’s second prediction, which is that Trump will face impeachment.
-Politico reports that in Lichtman’s new book, The Case for Impeachment, Professor Lichtman explained that Donald even made contact with the professor once he became president and let him know what a good call he had made.
+Politco report that in Lichtman’s new book, The Case for Impeachment, Professor Lichtman explained that Donald even made contact with the professor once he became president and let him know what a good call he had made.

 “Taking time out of preparing to become the world’s most powerful leader, he wrote me a personal note, saying ‘Professor — Congrats — good call.'”